Gilligan’s Island Transcript

 Skipper, little fella, turn in your star.

-Skipper removes the badge from his uniform and places it, pin first, in Gilligan open palm.
+Skipper removes the badge from his uniform and places it, pin first, in Gilligan's open palm.
 Gilligan winces in pain and puts his palm to his mouth and sucks on the wound.

 GILLIGAN (cont'd)